observablehq/plot/README.md

 * an array of values - returning the same
 * null or undefined - returning the same

 If *type* is specified, it must be Array or a similar class that implements the [Array.from](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/from) interface such as a typed array.
 When *type* is Array or a typed array class, the return value of valueof will be an instance of the same (or null or undefined).
+When *type* is a typed array, values will be implicitly coerced numbers, and if *type* is Float64Array, Float32Array, or a subclass of the same, null values will be implicitly replaced with NaN.
 If *type* is not specified, valueof may return either an array or a typed array (or null or undefined).

 Plot.valueof is not guaranteed to return a new array.
 When a transform method is used, or when the given *value* is an array that is compatible with the requested *type*, the array may be returned as-is without making a copy.